PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidUsingDoubleQuotesForConstantString.md

 characters such as `$` within that string expression without needing to escape them.

 There are exceptions to that when double quoted strings are more readable.
-For example, when the string value itself must contain a single quote or other special characters (such as `"``n"`) are already being escaped.
+For example, when the string value itself must contain a single quote or other special characters, such as newline (`"``n"`), are already being escaped.
 The rule does not warn in these cases.

 ## Example